 The boys’ father, who worked for a contractor, lost his job when the refinery shut down after the explosion.
 Depression caused the man to shoot himself in the head six weeks later.
 The explosion, and subsequent layoff, is said to have caused the depression.
 His two sons are 11-years-old and 6-years-old.

 The company settled many of the claims brought by the families of all those who were killed in the explosion as well as the most grievously injured workers.
-Companies in Nassau and Suffolk try to handle situations like this one in a class manner.
-Construction sites are often the places in which accidents like this happen.

 Work injuries happen frequently.
 If unfit or unsafe conditions lead to a severe spinal injury, contact a NY Spinal Injury Attorney to see if the details of your case will support a law suit.